dapplets/dapplet-docs/docs/exercises.md

 ![brunches in Git Graph](/img/ex00_2.jpg)

-You can also run the example's solution directly

 You can also **run the example's solution directly**, see how it works, and **use it as a template** for your project.